Logging and Metrics

 Micrometer is the default facade provided by Spring for metrics, just like Slf4j for logs.

-1. Expose the micrometer endpoint. micrometer-registry-prometheus dependency adds an endpoint /actuator/prometheus which lists all metrics for the app
+1. Expose the micrometer endpoint. micrometer-registry-prometheus dependency adds an endpoint /actuator/prometheus which lists all metrics for the app in Prometheus format.

-2. The micrometer endpoint is configured in Prometheus running on a diff dedicated server
+2. The micrometer endpoint is configured in Prometheus running on a diff dedicated server.

-3. Input the Prometheus server IP in Grafana so that it can fetch data from it for visualization
+3. Input the Prometheus server IP in Grafana so that it can fetch data from it for visualization.

 SPRING BOOT APP <--polls-- PROMETHEUS <--polls-- GRAFANA